a-poor/golist/README.md

 * Fix issue with strings that are too long for one line
     * Truncate text based on terminal width?
     * Calculate & account for strings expected to be multi-line
+* Add tests!
+    * How do you test modifying terminal output?